evertramos/docker-wordpress/.github/README.md

 LETSENCRYPT_EMAIL=your_email@domain.com
 ```

->Must be the same network used by your WebProxy.
+>This container must use a network connected to your webproxy or the same network of your webproxy.

 3. Start your project